 The whole area is a paradise for nature lovers and hikers.
 The Conde del Guadalhorce reservoir, also known as El Chorro reservoir, stands out for its spectacular turquoise waters.

 It is not only very popular for hiking routes under extensive pine forests.

 It is also in fact the only inland beach to be awarded a Blue Flag.

 The reservoir is ideal for cooling off in summer and there are several places to rent canoes and other water activities.
 There is also a campsite.

 From Malaga by car

-Hiring a car at Malaga airport is the easiest way to get there.
-From Malaga city take the A-357 towards MA-444, passing by the municipalities of Cartama, Pizarra, Carratraca and Ardales.
+Renting a car at Malaga airport is the easiest way to get there.
+Leaving from Malaga city take the A-357 towards MA-444, passing through the municipalities of Cartama, Pizarra, Carratraca and Ardales.

-This route is approximately 60 km and it takes 50 minutes by car to get there.
-In Pizarra you can also take the road to Alora and from there to the train station of El Chorro along the A-343.
-This route is slightly longer and it takes a little bit over an hour to get there.
-The road is narrower with many curves.
+This route is about 60 km long and takes about 50 minutes by car.
+In Pizarra you can also take the road to Alora and from there head to El Chorro Station on the A-343.

-From the train station El Chorro (Alora) it’s about 2 km walking passing by the chapel of Villaverde the camping site and the iron bridge before arriving at the starting point of the Caminito del Rey.
+From El Chorro train station (Alora) you have to walk about 2 kilometres passing the hermitage of Villaverde, the campsite and the iron bridge before reaching the start of the Caminito del Rey.

 El Chorro station is served daily by 3 medium-distance trains between Malaga and Seville.
 The journey takes about 40 minutes.
 Buy your ticket online at Renfe.